 Garden Room Permitted Development in Northern Ireland

-Many garden room company websites base their Permitted Development guides based on the rules laid out on England's Planning Portal.
-Northern Ireland has slightly different rules than England when it comes to building a garden room under the Permitted Development rules.
+Many garden room company websites base their Permitted Development guides on the rules outlined by England's Planning Portal.
+However, Northern Ireland has slightly different regulations for building garden rooms under Permitted Development.

-This guide highlights the Permitted Development rules in Northern Ireland for outbuildings.
+This guide highlights the Permitted Development rules for outbuildings in Northern Ireland.

-We spoke with the Planning Department in Belfast who sent us the link to this Permitted Development document.
-While the document says Ards and North Down Borough Council the Planning Officer confirmed the rules apply across Northern Ireland.
+We spoke with the Planning Department in Belfast, who provided us with a link to a Permitted Development document.
+While the document refers to Ards and North Down Borough Council, the Planning Officer confirmed that the rules apply across all of Northern Ireland.

-Householders in Northern Ireland also have Permitted Development rights, but they are slightly different to those in England.
+Homeowners in Northern Ireland also have Permitted Development rights, though these differ slightly from those in England.

-As with other parts of the UK, Permitted Development in Northern Ireland does not cover flats or maisonettes, so if you live in one and are planning a garden room, you will need to apply for planning permission.
+As with other parts of the UK, Permitted Development in Northern Ireland does not apply to flats or maisonettes.
+So, if you live in one and plan to build a garden room, you will need to apply for planning permission.

-As the property owner, you are responsible for adhering to applicable planning requirements when building a garden room.
-Failing to comply with planning regulations could mean you are required to remove all or part of the work if you don't follow the law.
-Therefore, you'll want to ensure you are familiar with the rules and that you work with a garden room designer that understands them.
+As the property owner, you are responsible for ensuring compliance with the relevant planning regulations when building a garden room.
+Failure to comply with these regulations could result in being required to remove some or all of the structure.
+It’s essential to familiarise yourself with the rules and work with a garden room designer who understands them.

 Northern Ireland's Permitted Development Rules for Garden Rooms

-The Planning Office in Belfast tells us that the rules laid out in this document apply across Northern Ireland.
-In relation to outbuildings Section 6 of the document says:
+The Planning Office in Belfast confirmed that the rules in this document apply across Northern Ireland.
+Regarding outbuildings, Section 6 of the document states:

 Planning permission is not required provided that: